JasonAJordan/image-repo-frontend/README.md

 ## Unit Tests

-Tests to check HTTP requests are located in the frontend [here](https://github.com/JasonAJordan/image-repo-frontend/blob/cleanup-%26-finalize/src/pages/UnitTests.js) *Note to self this link will change when I do a final merge.
+Tests to check HTTP requests are located in the frontend [here](https://github.com/JasonAJordan/image-repo-frontend/blob/main/src/pages/UnitTests.js)
 These test can be also viewed in the app itself.

 ## JWT Authentication in a nutshell.